Unified Patent Court

 • Mélanie Bessaudpart-time; also conseiller référendaire at the French Supreme Court; France

-• Daniel Severinssonfull-time; judge at the Patent and Market Court in Stockholm; Sweden
+• Daniel Severinssonfull-time; former judge at the Patent and Market Court in Stockholm; Sweden

 UPC Local Divisions, Courts of First Instance